 60. The George Vaults – Rochester, Kent

-What makes it unique: It’s a 14th Century vault
+What makes it unique: As a 14th Century vault, it's one of the oldest venues on the list.

 If interesting and memorable wedding photography is something high on your list of priorities, you will absolutely love what The George Vaults has to offer.
-The interior architecture of the building is just incredible, and finding better would be a struggle.
+The interior architecture of the building is just incredible and unbeatable in terms of atmosphere and ambience.

 61. Coca-Cola London Eye – Central London